AlessandroBonomo28/Openbrainrot/README.md

 ## Reddit meme uploader
 I added a script that allows you to create shorts using memes scraped from reddit.

 In order to run this you will need a reddit account.
-After you get the API key associated to your account, the first time that you run the script, you'll be asked to insert your `client_id` and `client_secret` (the other fields you can enter whatever you want, they are not important).
+After you get the API key associated to your account, the first time that you run the script, you'll be asked to insert your `client_id` and `client_secret` (the other fields you can enter 'agent' as agent and leave blan user and password, they are not important).
 After you insert your api key details the script will create a `token.pickle` (it's important that you **run the script inside /Backend folder** so that the token pickle will be created inside it).

 ```
 python reddit_meme_uploader.py